rails/rails/guides/source/testing.md

 Cheers!
 ```

+#### Configuring the Delivery Method for Test

-This is the right time to understand a little more about writing tests for your mailers.
-The line `ActionMailer::Base.delivery_method = :test` in `config/environments/test.rb` sets the delivery method to test mode so that email will not actually be delivered (useful to avoid spamming your users while testing) but instead it will be appended to an array (`ActionMailer::Base.deliveries`).
+The line `ActionMailer::Base.delivery_method = :test` in `config/environments/test.rb` sets the delivery method to test mode so that the email will not actually be delivered (useful to avoid spamming your users while testing).
+Instead, the email will be appended to an array (`ActionMailer::Base.deliveries`).

 NOTE: The `ActionMailer::Base.deliveries` array is only reset automatically in `ActionMailer::TestCase` and `ActionDispatch::IntegrationTest` tests.
 If you want to have a clean slate outside these test cases, you can reset it manually with: `ActionMailer::Base.deliveries.clear`

 #### Testing Enqueued Emails

 You can use the `assert_enqueued_email_with` assertion to confirm that the email has been enqueued with all of the expected mailer method arguments and/or parameterized mailer parameters.
-This allows you to match any email that have been enqueued with the `deliver_later` method.
+This allows you to match any emails that have been enqueued with the `deliver_later` method.

 As with the basic test case, we create the email and store the returned object in the `email` variable.
 The following examples include variations of passing arguments and/or parameters.